johannrudi/fhn_dnn/pytorch/_TODO.md

-inverse map:
+- add noise to spike rate and duration
 - add fourier transform to data loader
-- add noise to spike rate and duration
-- run test with german's data set